NativeSmell/svm/README.md

     Windows: start SVM_Learn.exe MNIST/ SVMClassifiers/ 25 0.0075 38000 1 2 15
     Linux: svm /home/home_pc/data/MNIST/ /home/home_pc/data/SVMClassifiers/ 25 0.0075 38000 1 2 15

-To learn and test SVM with HOG method (15 intervals for quantization) on 380000 pictures of handwritten digits and with step of gradient equels 0.075
+To learn and test SVM with HOG method (15 intervals for quantization) on 380000 pictures of handwritten digits and with step of gradient equal 0.075

     Windows: start SVM_Learn.exe MNIST/ SVMClassifiers/ 25 0.0075 38000 1 2 15
     Linux: svm /home/home_pc/data/MNIST/ /home/home_pc/data/SVMClassifiers/ 25 0.0075 38000 1 2 15

-To learn and test SVM with standart picture Palette on 380000 pictures of handwritten digits and with step of gradient equels 0.075
+To learn and test SVM with standart picture Palette on 380000 pictures of handwritten digits and with step of gradient equal 0.075